Lacan Circle Special Event

 and the author of The Autistic Subject, On the Threshold of Language

-This seminar series was audio and video recorded and live broadcast through Zoom.
+This event was audio and video recorded and live broadcast through Zoom.

 Those present agreed to the collection and processing of their personal data,

 and on the publication of the audio and video recordings and/or web streaming or stills.

 Thank you for your interest in psychoanalysis and Jacques Lacan